 Size Image Description Source

-LCI(L)-362 82k LCI(L)-362 and LCI(L)-363 unloading troops and supplies at Biak Island, 28 May 1944.
+LCI(L)-362 82k USS LCI(L)-362 and USS LCI(L)-363 unloading troops and supplies at Biak Island, 28 May 1944.
 Photo from the USS LCI Association 2007 calendar, courtesy Bill Ringle.
 A US Navy photo now in the collections of the US National Archives.
 Ardie Hunt

-LCI(L)-362 78k LCI(M)-362's officers.
+LCI(L)-362 78k USS LCI(M)-362's officers.
 LTjg.
 Charles Uhl, Executive Officer (center) flanked by LTJG Henry Peterson, Commanding Officer, and Ensign Ernest Groos, Fourth Officer.

 Photo courtesy Charles Uhl, USS LCI(M)-362 and the USS Landing Craft Infantry National Association.